Azure DevOps Integration

-That’s it!
-Go to Integrations again and you will be able to notice a green tick indicating that Visual Studio Team Services is successfully installed.
+That's it!
+Go to Integrations again and you will be able to see Azure DevOps under 'My Integrations' section.
 You can now experience bug logging in a fly from any of your running test session in Lambdatest to your project directly by a single click.

 Step 2: Present a URL of the web-app you need to test in the dialog box.
 After that, select any configuration for browser and operating system of your choice & hit 'Start'.

 Step 3: After the VM is launched and operable.
 You can perform testing on your web-app for finding bugs.
 If a bug gets revealed, then you need to click on the Bug icon from the left panel for capturing a screenshot of the same.
 We have highlighted that option with red in the below image.